adomas-vensas/Disassembler-for-x86/README.md

 This is a disassembler for the Intel 8086/8088 processor.
 Newer processors are not supported, neither the instructions of the Intel 8087 coprocessor.
 The program was originally made on YASM and was not tested with other compilers.<br>

 The program disassembles .COM file's instructions and returns their assembly language equivalents.
-If no corresponding instructions were found, the disassembler prints out 'DB xx' (xx - byte).
+If no corresponding instructions were found, the disassembler prints out 'DB xx' (xx - byte).<br>

+A barebones template was provided by Computer Architecture professor Irus Grinis.
+Template included a few one byte instructions, procedures to input and output instructions

 <strong>Note</strong>:
 <ul>